 - Vice President for Research and Technology Transfer

-There were 14 volunteer WFC Research Award application reviewers from 11 different departments.
+There were 25 volunteer WFC Research Award application reviewers representing all the different colleges.
 Marianna Patrauchan volunteered to chair the awards committee and work was done between March 1 – March 31st to review and score the applications.

-The Ann Ryder and Clara Smith WFC Leadership Endowed Scholarship for Undergraduates realized $944 from the endowment to be awarded for this scholarship.
+Undergraduate Scholarship: The Ann Ryder and Clara Smith WFC Leadership Endowed Scholarship for Undergraduates realized $750 from the endowment to be awarded for this scholarship.
 WFC executive officers donated funds to allow for a $1,000 award.
 There were 3 volunteer reviewers to review the 4 persona application pool.
-Tracy Quan chaired the review committee.
+Sarah Milligan chaired the review committee.
 The recommendation for the next year's award of this scholarship will be to drop the award to $750 to be more in line with actual earnings.

-The Executive Board met regularly between November 2016 and March 2017 to work on programming, increasing membership participation, and general logistics.
+Planning: The Executive Board met regularly between September 2017 and May 2018 to work on programming, increasing membership participation, and general logistics.